-- 1. The ability to understand how population dynamics relate to climate change vulnerability and adaptive capacity - 2.
-How access to reproductive health contributes to women's social and life empowerment and how they strengthen resilience and capacity - 3.
-Familiarization of data sources - 4.
-Been able to discuss examples of population dynamics and adaptive capacity in the Dominican Republic - 5.
-Ability to extend individual networks the audience, who came from a plethora of government agencies and ministries, NGOs and academia, were faced with the reality of what the island nation was facing.
-The increased urbanization, in which 76 percent of the population will live in cities by 2025 and an aging population where 17 percent of the population will be 65 and older by midcentury, demonstrated the burgeoning need for comprehensive strategies and the strain on current capacities and infrastructure to handle the growing needs of the country.
+- The ability to understand how population dynamics relate to climate change vulnerability and adaptive capacity - How access to reproductive health contributes to women's social and life empowerment and how they strengthen resilience and capacity - Familiarization of data sources - Been able to discuss examples of population dynamics and adaptive capacity in the Dominican Republic - Ability to extend individual networks

 The workshop was by no means a simple undertaking in that the correlation between climate change and reproductive health, primarily in that increased accessibility and extended agency allows for increased resilience and individual capacity, needed to be made.
-By opening the series with specific data on the Dominican Republic, allowed for
+By opening the series with specific data on the Dominican Republic, allowed the audience, who came from a plethora of government agencies and ministries, NGOs and academia, to be faced with the reality of what the island nation was confronting.
+The increased urbanization, in which 76 percent of the population will live in cities by 2025 and an aging population where 17 percent of the population will be 65 and older by midcentury, demonstrated the burgeoning need for comprehensive strategies and the strain on current capacities and infrastructure to handle the growing needs of the country.

 While moving away from specifics of the Dominican Republic, a focus on identifying and defining population dynamics and reproductive health gave the audience a better understanding of how specific vulnerable populations, in this case women and those moving to urban settings face greater risk in terms of accessibility.
-Kathleen demonstrated that the relationship between fertility, reproductive health, and adaptive capacity can be demonstrated through an examination of women's experience to climate change and specifically how the family construct disproportionality affects women and their ability to adapt to climate risks.
+Kathleen demonstrated that the relationship between fertility, reproductive health, and adaptive capacity can be demonstrated through an examination of women's experience to climate change and specifically how the family construct disproportionately affects women and their ability to adapt to climate risks.
 Furthermore poor maternal/child health, high fertility rates, and short birth intervals coupled with early childhood departure from school and limited access to income are limitations for an individual's adaptive capacity.
-By being able to create sound adaptive strategies and community based adaptation leads to increased agency would curtail the risk associated to such vulnerable populations.
+By being able to create sound adaptive strategies and community based adaptation leads to increased agency which would curtail the risk associated to such vulnerable populations.

-Groups were then chosen at random, four in total, and were given the task of identifying and were assigned and asked to specify links and challenges using their own personal backgrounds on population growth, urbanization, migration, and women's empowerment/reproductive health.
+Groups were then chosen at random, four in total, and were assigned and were tasked to identify and specify links and challenges using their own personal backgrounds on population growth, urbanization, migration, and women's empowerment/reproductive health.
 The goal was to use what was taught in the preceding lecture and adapt the Dominican Republic's issues and produce strategies.
 The small group activities was also an attempt to bring individuals who work in related fields, but who in reality rarely if ever work together to produce effective outcomes.
 Ministerial employees worked alongside leaders of social empowerment NGOs to solve local issues in a mock government and how adaptation strategies could be implemented.